Table of Contents

 After Cycle Cooking for a couple weeks, it will become a habit.
 Like anything, you will also get much faster with a little practice.

 How to Take Action Now: When preparing your next meal, try Cycle Cooking.
 Below are a some good recipes that are perfect for practicing Cycle Cooking.
-Also checkout this article for more tips.
+For more tips checkout an article I wrote for FindMinds called How Improving My Environment Helped Improve My Eating Habits.

 Instantly cut prep and cleanup in half with one-pan/pot meals.
 They literally only require one pan or pot to prepare an ENTIRE MEAL.
 They are perfect for busy nights, beginners, or anyone who simply wants easy prep and easy cleanup.
 Here are a few examples: